The powder/wax duo from the Blueprints line is one of my favourite products: several real-looking colours, easy to apply, wears perfectly.

 In a well-made up face, the eye is the focus attention, not the eye makeup.
 Neutral colours create the hills and valleys, the backdrop for the intensity, shine, and focus of the eye itself.

 THE COLOURS (Lipstick, Blush, Lipgloss, Contour) Numbers indicate the closest match in the True Colour International Classic palette books.
 Cosmetics will appear slightly differently on women within a Season.
 As will all makeup, be certain to try the colour before buying.
-Last edit: August 14/17. — LIPSTICK Soft Summer 1.
-Delicacy (Pearlized Creme) (5.4-5.5) (deep soft … Continue reading Blueprints Lipstick, Blush, Contour, and Lipgloss
+Last edit: September 14 /17. — LIPSTICK Soft Summer 1.
+Delicacy (Pearlized Creme) (5.4-5.5) (deep … Continue reading Blueprints Lipstick, Blush, Contour, and Lipgloss

 Associate/salesperson/makeup advisor sees brown eyes.
 Might mean warm.
 Red hair confirms it.
 Out comes yellow foundation.